Kili Island: Food production

 Kili does not provide enough food for the transplanted residents.
 In 1949 the Trust Territory administration donated a 40 ft ship for transporting copra between Kili and Jaluit Atoll.
 But the ship was washed by heavy surf onto the Kili reef in 1951 and was lost.

 The main agricultural product of the island is currently copra.
 Island produce consists of (in descending order of quantity) coconuts, limes, breadfruit, squash, bananas, papayas, and sugar cane.
 Fishing in the ocean around the island is difficult due to the lack of protection by a lagoon.

-The small island, about 1/6 the size of Bikini Atoll which is 4 kilometers (2.5 mi) long, also suffers from overpopulation.
-As of 2015, the population is approximately 1000, composed primarily of descendants of refugees of Bikini.
+The small island, about 1/6 the size of Bikini Atoll, which is 4 km (2.5 mi) long, also suffers from overpopulation.
+As of 2021, the population was 415, composed primarily of descendants of refugees of Bikini.
 Residents must import food paid for by a settlement agreement with the United States government to supplement what they can grow locally.

-Each family on the island receives 2–3 shipments a year consisting of 1–2 boxes of frozen chicken, 2–4 50-lb bags of flour, and 2–4 bags of rice; this shipment is provided by the Bikinian government in conjunction with the U.S. government.
+Each family on the island receives 2–3 shipments a year consisting of 1–2 boxes of frozen chicken, 2–4 50 lb bags of flour, and 2–4 bags of rice; this shipment is provided by the Bikinian government in conjunction with the U.S. government.
 Imports are overseen by the Bikini Public Works Department, which also maintains houses and runs the power plant on the island.
 There is currently a government effort to increase farming on the island, but the coral reef soil is poor.
 However, there is a small farm that produces melons and some vegetables.
 There are several small stores operated out of homes that provide nonperishable food items such as salt, Tabasco, candy, and canned items.

 Families on Kili live in cinder block houses with air-conditioning and electricity.
 Most houses on Kili have kitchens, but many prefer to cook outdoors in cook-huts over an open flame.